eaglesky/CodingPractices/AlgorithmsReview.md

 * Find the number of subsets that have sum equals to s(elements and s are positive):
   - [Leetcode] Combination Sum IV(Best Algorithm**).
 And follow-up.
 Try walking through examples is a great way of finding out the problem and solution to it.
   - [Leetcode] Target Sum(Best Algorithm**).
-* [Leetcode] Coin Change(Algorithm*).
-Be careful about the value when there is no valid combination with target sum.
-Also a good example of getting min/max of multiple elements in each iteration.

 ## Other Concepts and special problems, including greedy problems.